vbertone/APFELthroughLHAPDF/README.md

 # APFELthroughLHAPDF
-Repository for the interface between APFE++ and LHAPDF
+Repository for the interface between APFEL++ and LHAPDF